Unix Skills

 Making Files and Directories

-To make a file, you would typically use a text editor, such as Emacs or vim.
+To make a file, you would historically use a text editor, such as Emacs or vim.
 Emacs and vim are very different in usage, philosophy and user base.
 Emacs is slower to start up, but bloated with many features. vim is quicker to start up but is leaner.
 There are many other differences, but this is not the place to continue the decades-long cold war between the Emacs and vim factions.

 You should know, however, that I'm firmly in the Emacs camp.